 The Subtle Art of Creating a Minimalist Packing List for Females (And You’ll Still Be Photo Ready)

-We’ve all been there and packed way too much for our first trip (#travelfail).
-But after lugging around a behemoth bag that makes you look like some strange drug mule from Brokedown Palace, you quickly ascertain that maybe creating a minimalist packing list for females is a good idea.
+After lugging around a behemoth bag that makes you look like a demented drug mule from Brokedown Palace, you quickly ascertain that maybe creating a minimalist packing list for females is a good idea.

-Everyone wants to look good but no one wants to haul around luggage that leaves you with perpetual backs spasms and a spinal column that virtually screams out in pain, “No more weight!”
+Everyone wants to look good but no one wants to haul around luggage that gives you perpetual backs spasms and a spinal column that virtually cries out, “No more weight!”
 (Hello, Doogie Houser, I need help.
 Stat).

-Let’s stop with the nonsense and look at some minimalist packing tips that won’t result in random pedestrians throwing change in your Starbucks cup because they think you are homeless (I swear, using tips on packing light doesn’t mean that you have to look like a hobo).
+Let’s stop with the nonsense and look at some minimalist packing tips that won’t have strangers throwing change at you because they think you’re homeless.

 1. Packing Cubes are Your New Best Friend